DeKeijzer is my Citroën Ami 8 from 1978. I’ll explain why I have given my car this name. But first a (brief) story on how I became its owner.

 My friend bought the Ami 6 and really liked it.
 I kept thinking about the Ami 8 in this beautiful blue color.
 I went back to the garage, together with my friend and we asked if we could take the Ami for a test drive.
 We could.
 And i was instantly sold.
 The interior with the soft blue tissue was so nice and in pristeen condition.
 Everything original, except the shiny new paint.
 And it had only ran about 45000 km’s

 It drove much smoother and quieter than my 2CV.
 More like a real car, but with all the simplicity and comfort that the little Citroëns are so famous for.
 Finally, to much chagrin of my girlfriend at the time, i sold my 2CV to the garage, added a fair amount of money and became the proud owner of this Ami 8.

 The garage owner from which I bought it just started his company and had —in his turn— bought it from a infamous Belgian collector who was specialised in buying cars in pristine condition from older folks who weren’t allowed to drive anymore and on their way to move to a retirement home.

 I learned that the car was owned by an older Belgian gentleman named DeKeijzer.
 He bought the car new at Garage Pigeon in Brussels, Belgium around may 1978.
 To honour its previous owner I decided to call the car DeKeijzer.

 Since I bought the car, I have driven it for over 135.000 kilometers, and it’s still going strong.
+It’s odometer is now showing 82.000, that is in fact 182.000 km’s.
 I never skipped maintenance, and kept it in as good condition as I could.
 I replaced the original engine and the gearbox by another one that I overhauled myself.
 Although I started some major rust repairs this year, about which you can read about in this section.